 RGS: Can you give us the back ground of where you started coaching and how you came to be where you are now?

 Eddie Cha: I opened All in Mma in Buena Park, California.
 I met coach John Crouch and Benson Henderson in England.
 I was there Cornering Francisco Rivera against Brad Pickett.
 When we were warming up, they had asked Cisco’s manager who I was.
 Then about a week later, coach Crouch had asked me to come down to help Benson for his next fight.
 Then within weeks, they asked if I wanted to be the new head striking coach.
 I said no, I own a gym in Cali.
 Everything happened so fast and one thing led to another.
-After giving it some and thought, my wife and I decided to move to Arizona.
+After giving it some time and thought, my wife and I decided to move to Arizona.
 I sold my gym in a matter of 6 weeks!
 My wife was so supportive of my dreams of building world champions.
 This move would not have been possible without her.

 RGS: Can you tell us one thing about you no one knows?